jmottster/newton/README.md

 ---

 Below is the same scene as above, but with the "exaggerate planet sizes" feature toggled on (by pressing "Y").
 This makes it easier to find them and see where the are in relation to each other.
-There simulated size is still the smaller one, so if they get close in this state, they may overlap each other (i.e., collisions would still happen at the smaller scale).
+Their simulated sizes are still the smaller ones, so if they get close in this state, they may overlap each other (i.e., collisions would still happen at the smaller scale).
+While its easier to see them as you move toward them, you will not see their moons until you return them to their normal sizes (by pressing "Y").
+Of course, as you get closer, you won't need their size to be exaggerated.

 <img src="./resources/0_0_6/screen_shot_003.png"/>

 ---

-Below is
+Below is the scene with blobs all regular size and orbit trails toggled on (by pressing "T").
+This makes it easier to see where the planet blobs are while maintaining the properly scaled sizes.
+As you move closer to a blob it will be more visible and eventually you can get close enough to see their moons as well.

 <img src="./resources/0_0_6/screen_shot_004.png"/>

 ---

-Below is
+Below is the same scene as above, but with the "exaggerate planet sizes" feature toggled on (by pressing "Y") as well as orbit trails toggled on (by pressing "T").
+This makes it easier to find them and see where the are in relation to each other and their respective orbits.
+Their simulated sizes are still the smaller ones, so if they get close in this state, they may overlap each other (i.e., collisions would still happen at the smaller scale).

 <img src="./resources/0_0_6/screen_shot_005.png"/>

 ---

-Below is
+Below is a close up scene of a planet blob (normal size) and its orbiting moon blobs (normal size).
+This is typical of what you'd see as you move closer to a blob at normal size.

 <img src="./resources/0_0_6/screen_shot_006.png"/>

 ---

-Below is
+Below is the same scene as above, but with the "exaggerate moon sizes" feature toggled on (by pressing "U").
+This won't always be necessary, depending on the size of the planet blob.
+Larger gas giant sized blobs will require it more, as moon blobs are quite small by comparison.

 <img src="./resources/0_0_6/screen_shot_007.png"/>

 ---

-Below is
+Below is a close up scene of a planet blob (normal size) and its orbiting moon blobs (normal size) with orbit trails toggled on (by pressing "T").

 <img src="./resources/0_0_6/screen_shot_008.png"/>

 ---

-Below is
+Below is the same as above with the "exaggerate moon sizes" feature toggled on (by pressing "U") and with orbit trails toggled on (by pressing "T").

 <img src="./resources/0_0_6/screen_shot_009.png"/>